 Figure 10: Details

-- The data from 2014 shows that ground disturbances continue to be the most prevalent type of UA.
+- The data for 2015 shows that ground disturbance continues to be the most prevalent type of UA.

 Figure 11: Details

-- Consistent with trends from 2010 through 2013, contractors continue to be the leading type of violator in 2014, followed by landowners and municipalities.
+- This graph is based on data from a new system.
+The unknown violator type is high in 2014 because the process of categorizing the data in the new system is ongoing.
+Consistent with trends from 2010 through 2014, of the known violator types, contractors continued to be the leading type of violator in 2015, followed by landowners and municipalities.

 Figure 12: Details